 Right now our water company BWS is having trouble supplying the needs of the community and there is no end in sight.

 13. Belize has seasons – Belize…ahhhh Belize.
 You are picturing temperate days and sunny skies.
 And yes, that is true most of the time.
 But we do have seasons.
 We get some cold spells in the winter with night time temperatures dipping into the high 60s.
 Windy springs and HOT summers with rainy nights.

 14. You are probably going to be awed by the view out your window or down your street every single day – and something unspeakable beautiful will hit you about once a week…if not more This little country is packed with the most amazing beauty – from a drive thru the misty Maya Mountains to dolphins swimming by the reef to just the view in Central Park, I’m still shocked every day.

 15. It’s pretty critical to be somewhat laid back and have a sense of humor – if you are an immigrant to this country, you have…well…a bit less pull.
 Sure, like everywhere, money talks but you are a visitor here – in a different country, a different culture.
 You need to go with the flow.
-If just that statement “go with the flow” makes you cringe?
+If just that statements “go with the flow” or “easy does it” makes you cringe?
 Belize may not be your perfect fit.

 I could go on.
 And I bet those who live here could too!
 Please feel free to comment below and add to the list…or let me know what you think of mine.

 And if you are a Pinner (one who Pinterests) – Pin away by pressing the button below. 🙂